mlabs-haskell/godot-cardano/paima-demo/README.md

     } as Response;
 ```

 With this, when setup is finished and you run the demo, after wallet is loaded you can click `Query and test Round Executor` button.
-You should see message like this
+You should see a message like this

 ```text
 43 'seed used for the round executor at the middleware'
 ```

-and then log with results of calls to `RoundExecutor` JS API provided by [GDScript addon/wrapper](../addons/@mlabs-haskell/paima-middleware/paima_round_executor.gd).
+and then the log with results of calls to the `RoundExecutor` JS API provided by [GDScript addon/wrapper](../addons/@mlabs-haskell/paima-middleware/paima_round_executor.gd).

 ### Note on CIP-30 callbacks

-It is not quite clear at the moment how to "properly" get returned value from GDScript callbacks wrapped with `JavaScriptBridge` (see [godotengine forum](https://forum.godotengine.org/t/getting-return-value-from-js-callback/54190/3)).
+It is not quite clear at the moment how to "properly" get the returned value from GDScript callbacks wrapped with `JavaScriptBridge` (see [godotengine forum](https://forum.godotengine.org/t/getting-return-value-from-js-callback/54190/3)).
 The one way, is to set returned value to some object either available globally or passed as an argument to GDScript callback (see also [here](https://godotengine.org/article/godot-web-progress-report-9/)).
 After some experiments current solution is implemented as follows:

 1. Callbacks are created by [cip_30_callbacks.gd](../addons/@mlabs-haskell/cip-30-callbacks/cip_30_callbacks.gd) and added to the `window.cardano.godot.callbacks` object
-2. As first argument - `args[0]`, all this callbacks receive `resolve` callback of JS `Promise` (more on this below).
+2. As first argument - `args[0]`, all these callbacks receive `resolve` callback of JS `Promise` (more on this below).
 For data signing callback, additionally `reject` is passed to `args[1]`
 3. When GDScript callback finishes work an need to return result, it calls `resolve` callback passed as `args[0]` using the following code: `promise_callback.call("call", promise_callback.this, value_to_return)`
-4. [cip_30_js_api.gd](../addons/@mlabs-haskell/cip-30-callbacks/cip_30_js_api.gd) has single function that executes raw JS which does the following:
+4. [cip_30_js_api.gd](../addons/@mlabs-haskell/cip-30-callbacks/cip_30_js_api.gd) has a single function that evaluates raw Javascript snippet,  which performs the following:
-   1. Adds CIP-30 compliant `window.cardano.godot` with Promise based API
+   1. Adds a CIP-30 compliant `window.cardano.godot` object with a Promise based API
-   2. Adds `window.cardano.godot.callbacks` object
+   2. Adds a (non-standard) `window.cardano.godot.callbacks` object.
+This is an implementation detail.
    3. Adds CIP-30 API functions to `window.cardano.godot`.
 To enable communication with wallet, callbacks from `window.cardano.godot.callbacks` are wrapped here in such a way that:
       1. `Promise` is created via `Promise.withResolvers()`
       2. `resolve` is passed to GDScript callback (from `window.cardano.godot.callbacks`) as first argument (will become `args[0]`).
 For data signing `reject` passed as well as `args[1]`
       3. `Promise` instance is returned to the caller

-As a result of all this manipulations, when GDScript callback will execute `promise_callback.call("call", promise_callback.this, value_to_return)`, `Promise` will be resolved and returned value can be obtained on JS side.
-JS code execution function from [cip_30_js_api.gd](../addons/@mlabs-haskell/cip-30-callbacks/cip_30_js_api.gd) is invoked by [cip_30_callbacks.gd](../addons/@mlabs-haskell/cip-30-callbacks/cip_30_callbacks.gd) right before setting callbacks to the `window.cardano.godot.callbacks`.
-After executing JS code and adding callbacks, user can get CIP-30 compliant API when calling `enable()` on `window.cardano.godot` object in the browser.
+As a result of all these manipulations, when a GDScript callback executes `promise_callback.call("call", promise_callback.this, value_to_return)`, the `Promise` will be resolved and the returned value can be obtained on JS side.
+The JS code execution function from [cip_30_js_api.gd](../addons/@mlabs-haskell/cip-30-callbacks/cip_30_js_api.gd) is invoked by [cip_30_callbacks.gd](../addons/@mlabs-haskell/cip-30-callbacks/cip_30_callbacks.gd) right before setting callbacks to the `window.cardano.godot.callbacks`.
+After executing JS code and adding callbacks, the user can get a CIP-30 compliant API when calling `enable()` on the `window.cardano.godot` object in the browser.

 ## CIP-30 API